 Lyrics added to the National Anthem of Saudi Arabia

-At this point in time, the Saudi poet Ibrahim Khafaja was commissioned to add poetry to the royal Salute, becoming the official Royal anthem of the Kingdom.
+At this point, the Saudi poet Ibrahim Khafaja was commissioned to add poetry to the royal salute, which became the official royal anthem of the Kingdom.

 The King had enjoyed the poetry of the Egyptian anthem and noted a purpose and meaning in the anthem.